 Dr. Fred Uy serves both as a Director in the Department of Educator Preparation and Public School Programs and Co-Director for the Center for the Advancement of Instruction in Quantitative Reasoning.
 Before joining the Office of the Chancellor, Dr. Uy was a Professor of Mathematics Education at Cal State LA and a K-12 mathematics teacher.
 In this position, he will be responsible in overseeing and increasing the capacity of the department to provide leadership and support to the educator preparation programs on campuses across the CSU.
 He has contributed to CSU initiatives in secondary school teacher mathematics preparation as a trainer for the EAP in Mathematics and as a leader in the CSU M-TEP.
 Dr. Uy also has served as a mathematics consultant for school districts and publishers and has conducted numerous professional development trainings in topics like mathematics pedagogy, teaching mathematics to ELs, assessments, Linked Learning, arts integration, and bilingual education.

-Gregory Ruiz is Administrative Support Assistant of Educator Preparation and Public School Programs.
-He assists the director with a range of projects pertaining to educator preparation and development.
-His role includes website development and maintenance, coordinating with CSU points of contact, and providing additional administrative and technical support as needed to ensure effective operations.
+Gregory Ruiz is the Administrative Support Coordinator of Educator Preparation and Public School Programs.
+He provides support to the Assistant Vice Chancellor in a range of projects pertaining to educator preparation and development.

 Center for the Advancement of Reading Phone: 916-278-4581 Fax: 916-278-5014 E-mail: